1988 TOYOTA LITEACE 4x4 MPV - £5,995 ono

 Its a multi-purpose-vehicle in every sense, moves people, furniture etc, sleeps two 'cosily'...and it loves pulling newer cars out of the snow in winter!.
 I repaint the wheels silver around April each year, it gets a lot of attention during the summer at the classic car shows,..and my tiger loves on a warm day to lay in the back laughing at my jokes as you can see.

-Obviously a few small bits of age related wear, a scuff to the outer edge of the drivers seat could do with a new leather patch over it, cig lighter in the dash stopped working but there is one beside the driver and another in the back.
+Obviously a few small bits, a scuff to the outer edge of the drivers seat could do with a new leather patch over it, cig lighter in the dash stopped working but there is one beside the driver and another in the back.

 Contact me for advice on insuring this if you wish, its very cheap if you know your way through the Jap Import insurance minefield.
 My cover is currently £164 fully comp with a guaranteed valuation of £6000)